Attempted assassination of Leonid Brezhnev

-An assassination attempt was made upon Leonid Brezhnev on 22 January 1969, when a deserter from the Soviet Army, Viktor Ilyin, fired shots at a motorcade carrying the Soviet leader through Moscow.
+An assassination attempt was made upon Leonid Brezhnev on 22 January 1969, when a deserter from the Soviet Army, Viktor Ilyin, fired shots at a motorcade carrying the leader through Moscow.
 Though Brezhnev was unhurt, the shots killed a driver and lightly injured several celebrated cosmonauts of the Soviet space program who were present in the motorcade.
 Brezhnev's attacker was captured and a news blackout on the event was maintained by the Soviet government for years thereafter.

 Would-be assassin

 Viktor Ivanovich Ilyin (Виктор Иванович Ильин) was born in Leningrad in 1947.
 After his graduation from a technical college, he was inducted into the Soviet Army in 1968 at the rank of lieutenant.
 Ilyin was said to have been resentful of his forced conscription and distressed by the Soviet invasion of Czechoslovakia.

 On 21 January 1969, Ilyin stole two standard-issue Makarov handguns and deserted his army unit.
 He went back to his family in Leningrad where he stole his brother-in-law's authentic police uniform.
 Ilyin then left on an unannounced, solitary journey to Moscow.